 #1 – Drying Out Soil

-- Many fungus gnats infestation happens due to overwatering plants.
+- Many fungus gnats infestation happens due to too much soil moisture and overwatering of plants.

 - Keep the plant-soil dry by waiting longer between watering sessions.